Introduction

 TensorFlow used the concept of static computational graphs (as Theano did), which allowed for optimized execution on various hardware platforms.
 It also provided higher-level APIs and an XLA compiler for TensorFlow graphs and was production-ready from the start.
 TensorFlow also allowed it to train models on distributed systems, significantly reducing training time for large-scale models.
 For example, training a state-of-the-art image classification model on ImageNet could now be done in days or even hours rather than weeks or months.

-Keras, on the other hand, focused on ease of use, providing a high-level API that sat on top of other frameworks (originally it supported three backends: Theano, Tensorflow, and CNTK).
+Keras, on the other hand, focused on ease of use, providing a high-level API that sat on top of other frameworks (originally, it supported three backends: Theano, Tensorflow, and CNTK).
 This allowed researchers to prototype models quickly, sometimes reducing development time from days to hours.

 To summarize, the frameworks of this era had the following features: